Background pattern

 Consult your doctor, nurse, or pharmacist before starting to use Ertapenem Qilu.

-Although antibiotics, including Ertapenem Qilu, destroy certain bacteria, other bacteria and fungi may continue to grow more than usual.
-This is known as bacterial overgrowth.
+Although antibiotics, including Ertapenem Qilu, destroy certain bacteria, other bacteria and fungi may continue to grow more than normal.
+This is called bacterial overgrowth.
 Your doctor will monitor bacterial overgrowth and treat you if necessary.

 It is essential that you inform your doctor if you have diarrhea before, during, or after your treatment with Ertapenem Qilu.
-This is because you may develop a condition known as colitis (inflammation of the intestine).
+This is because you may suffer from a disease known as colitis (inflammation of the intestine).
 Do not take any medication to treat diarrhea without consulting your doctor first.

 Inform your doctor of any other medical condition you have or have had, including:

-• central nervous system disorders, such as localized tremors or seizures. (attacks)
+• Central nervous system disorders, such as localized tremors or convulsions (seizures).

-Children and adolescents (3 months to 17 years of age)
+Children and adolescents (from 3 months to 17 years of age)

-The experience with Ertapenem Qilu in children under two years is limited.
+Experience with Ertapenem Qilu in children under two years of age is limited.
 For this age group, your doctor will decide on the possible benefit of its use.
-There is no experience in children under 3months of age.
+There is no experience in children under 3 months of age.

 Other medications and Ertapenem Qilu